AmandaCIdev/full-stack-capstone/README.md

 ## Font
-- Julius, sans-serif - main font
+- Main Font: Julius, sans-serif
-- Lexend - for Event in Home page
+- Special Font for "Event" on Home Page: Lexend

 ## Technologies Used